schmitech/schmitech.github.io/use-cases.md

 ---
 layout: page
-title: Blog
+title: Use Cases
-permalink: /blog/
+permalink: /use-cases/
 ---

-## Latest Insights

 Explore our latest thoughts on AI, machine learning, and how businesses can leverage these technologies.